 Welcome back to the second part of our blog series on creating an amazing accounting & finance resume.
 We covered all the basics in our first installment — from making your first impression count to building a compelling employment narrative to the importance of proofreading — and this week we’re going to debunk a few enduring resume myths.

-Be sure to come back next week for our third and final installment where we’ll share some top resume tips and let you in on a few little-known best practices!
-And whatever you do, don’t forget to download your free accounting & finance resume template at the end of the post.
+Be sure to check out our third and final installment where we’ll share some top resume tips and let you in on a few little-known best practices!
+And whatever you do, don’t forget to download your free accounting & finance resume template in the post below.

 Quashing 5 popular resume myths